mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-structs.md

 - Statements cannot `ORDER BY` a struct column
 - Statements cannot contain `DISTINCT` and `JOIN` when the relations include struct columns
 - Structs cannot be used in comparisons, however, their component values can be
+- Subscript references (the bit in square brackets) must be in single quotes only

 !!!
 Note
     Some restrictions may be resolved by the query optimizer, for example, Projection Pushdown may remove struct columns as part of optimization.
 However, you should not rely on the optimizer to take any particular action.